 Once you have decided to have the facet injection, the following events take place:

-5) What are the possible complications?
-Fortunately, complications are very rare but do include bleeding, infection, nerve or spinal cord injury, increased neck or back pain, or allergic reaction to medications used.
+Fortunately, complications are very rare but may include bleeding, infection, nerve or spinal cord injury, increased neck or back pain, or allergic reaction to medications used.
 In addition to complications, patients can also experience certain effects related to the medications injected, most likely the steroid.
 Steroid medication can cause temporary symptoms such as flushing of the face or skin (‘hot flashes’), fluid retention, temporary weight gain, increased appetite, irritability or anxiousness, and, if diabetic, increase in blood sugar.